 - Candidates who passed the Uniform Exam more than 4 years ago must prove they have completed 120 of continuing professional education within three years of applying for licensure.
 In Washington, you are not required to take an ethics exam but you are required to take four hours of ethics.
 At least 4 hours must be on ethics and regulations and must be completed within 6 months of applying for licensure.

 - Candidates who have a certified public accountant CPA license in another state or from another country may be able to expedite getting a license in Washington state.
 However, these candidates must be able to prove they have completed equivalent requirements for education, examination, and experience.

 Keep Up With Continuing Education

 In the first three-year reporting period after you are granted a CPA license you must complete 120 hours of CPE.
-At least four hours must be in ethics, and no more then 24 hours may be in non-technical subjects.
+At least four hours must be in ethics, and no more than 24 hours may be in non-technical subjects.
 CPAs must complete 80 hours of CPE within the first year and 40 hours within the second.

 After the first three-year reporting period you must still earn 120 hours of CPE every three years.
 However, there is no requirement for how many hours you earn in any specific year.

 Seek out CPE opportunities from approved sources.
 Some that the WBOA recommends include: